CrisDamian/TableMines/README.md

 # textsweper
-A textart clone of Minesweeper.
+It's textart clone of Minesweeper.
+I made this a long time ago but I ve decided to ppublish it now.
+Back then I was learning JQuery.